Brittany Murphy

 She also dabbled in music, being able to sing and play the piano and trumpet during her childhood.
 In the early 1990s, she was part of the band Blessed Soul, alongside actor Eric Balfour.
 No plans to release an album were pursued.
 In 2006, she featured on British DJ Paul Oakenfold's single "Faster Kill Pussycat", and that same year, she covered two songs: Queen's "Somebody to Love" and Earth, Wind & Fire's "Boogie Wonderland" for the soundtrack of the film Happy Feet.

 Following her death, a series of biographical documentaries were made about her life.
-The Brittany Murphy Story —starring Amanda Fuller as Murphy, Sherilyn Fenn as her mother Sharon, and Eric Petersen as Monjack—aired on Lifetime on September 6, 2014.
+The Brittany Murphy Story—starring Amanda Fuller as Murphy, Sherilyn Fenn as her mother Sharon, and Eric Petersen as Monjack—aired on Lifetime on September 6, 2014.
 It received negative reviews from the media, who criticized Fuller's poor performance.
-In 2020, another documentary called Brittany Murphy: An ID Mystery aired on Investigation Discovery, where the documentary filmmakers go into more detail about her death.
+In 2020, another documentary called Brittany Murphy: An ID Mystery aired on Investigation Discovery, in which the documentary filmmakers go into more detail about her death.
 A year later, the streaming service HBO Max released the two-part miniseries What Happened, Brittany Murphy?
 (2021), which featured several people close to the actress, including Kathy Najimy, Taryn Manning, Lisa Rieffel, and director Amy Heckerling.
-In 2023, another streaming service called Tubi released a new documentary called Gone Before Her Time: Brittany Murphy, which also explored her personal life and death.
+In 2023, the streaming service Tubi released a documentary called Gone Before Her Time: Brittany Murphy, which also explored her personal life and death.

 Biography from the Wikipedia article Brittany Murphy.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.